libretro/libretro-cap32/README.md

 And of course for the RetroArch/Libretro team : "http://www.libretro.com"

-The core work pretty well and give the fantastic ability to use the RetroArch Shaders.
+The core works pretty well and give the fantastic ability to use the RetroArch Shaders.

-Try some CRT shaders and welcome back to the 80s on you're good old CPC.
+Try some CRT shaders and welcome back to the 80s on your good old CPC.

 ## Usage